Dwang-ML/Wandering-Spirit/README.md

 This game does NOT satisfy theme and story, since there was not enough time to include the backstory.

 This game satisfies UI because the UI is very self-explanatory and simple.

+# Credits
+All credits for art are given to Dwang-ML, all art can be found here: https://www.pixilart.com/dwang-ml/gallery Two background music are both made by Dwang-ML using BandLab.
+Sound effects are generated using https://sfxr.me/